Jacques de Bousie: Stirling baptism

 Bousie worked at the baptism of Prince Henry at Stirling Castle in August 1594.
-Desserts were served in azure and gilt Venetian glasses from a model ship in the Great Hall, made in the form of a variety of sea foods "with other infinite things made of sugar, and most truely represented in their own shape."
+Desserts were served in azure and gilt Venetian glasses from a model ship in the Great Hall, made in the form of a variety of sea foods "with other infinite things made of sugar, and most truly represented in their own shape."
 A sugar banquet in the Palace followed.
 Bousie and the sommelier Jerome Bowie were paid £220 for glasses to serve desserts.

 Similar banquets with sculptural sugarwork were popular in England, including the entertainments for Queen Elizabeth at Harefield, and at Elvetham presented by the Earl of Hertford, where dishes included animals and mythical beasts.

 The Holstein Banquet

 In May 1598 Bousie was employed by Edinburgh council for a banquet given in honour of Anna of Denmark's brother, Ulrik, Duke of Holstein, at Riddle's Court.
 He was paid £184 Scots and his "boys", his workers, were given ten shillings.
 Carrying Bousie's glass dishes and other equipment to the Banqueting House cost twelve shillings.
 Planks were borrowed from a timber yard at Leith for temporary shelves to display the desserts and patisserie.
 The chef was Hans Poppilman, the queen's Master Cook.

 James VI bought sugar, hampers with glasses, and two barrels of boxes of comfits, confections, and banqueting stuff in London in November 1596.
 Another supplier in Edinburgh, Thomas Burnett, who regularly sold groceries to the royal households, provided sugar candy to the infant Princess Margaret in 1599.
+Bousie was paid £136 in March 1602.

+De Bousie seems to have worked for Ulrik, Duke of Holstein, when he visited London after the Union of Crowns, and delivered two petitions to the Earl of Salisbury concerning payment of the Duke's pension and debts.

 Family

+His daughter, Isobel, was baptised at St Giles on 10 October 1596.
+The Dutch diplomat Adrian Damman was a witness.

-A marriage was recorded at the West Kirk of St Giles on 30 June 1601 between "Jacques de Bussyne" and Anna Dammaris.
+His second marriage was recorded at the West Kirk of St Giles on 30 June 1601 between "Jacques de Bussyne" and Anna Dammaris.

 It is not known if Jacques de Bousie was related to Elizabeth de Boussy, or Bousson de Podolsko, laundress to Anna of Denmark in England, who married the courtier James Maxwell.